-Visual artists are invited to submit proposals for Hapeville's “Sharing Our Stories” public art project.
-Scheduled for installation in the month July 2017, these works of visual art will be placed throughout Hapeville’s downtown arts district in celebration of the City’s 125th anniversary.
-Installations will be permanent and based on one or more oral histories that are available online.
+Visual artists were invited to submit proposals for Hapeville's “Sharing Our Stories” public art project.
+Installed in July 2017, these works of visual art were placed throughout Hapeville’s downtown arts district in celebration of the City’s 125th anniversary.
+Installations are permanent and based on one or more oral histories that are available online.

-The works of art will celebrate the history of the community as a whole and the individual histories of its diverse residents past and present.
+The works of art celebrates the history of the community as a whole and the individual histories of its diverse residents’ past and present.
 The oral history files are divided into three folders: oral histories recorded in 1979; oral histories recorded in the community in 2015/2016; and video recordings of interviews with Senior adults and students at Hapeville Elementary recorded in 2016.

-Projects will reflect the historic, environmental, cultural, functional, urban design, and/or aesthetic aspects of the sites and should be well-researched, well-planned and feasible.
-Although not limited to the following examples, potential projects might include all or some of the following:
+Projects reflect the historic, environmental, cultural, functional, urban design, and/or aesthetic aspects of the sites and are well-researched, well-planned and feasible.

-The works of art chosen for installation will be incorporated into a walking tour of public art in Hapeville’s downtown arts district and should be presented for location in one of the following areas of downtown Hapeville:
+The works of art chosen for installation will be incorporated into a walking tour of public art in Hapeville’s downtown arts district and are located in one of the following areas of downtown Hapeville: